Bygone Days: O’tkan Kunlar by Abdullah Qodiriy (tr. Mark Reese)

 Abdullah Qodiriy’s 1925 novel, translated by Mark Reese, is an excellent doorway into Central Asian literature for English-language readers.

 Qodiriy was a 20th-century author, playwright, and translator whose works have been unequivocally influential within modern Uzbek literature.
 Both Qodiriy and O’tkan Kunlar lived precarious lives inside the Soviet Union, the author executed during the Stalinist purges, and the book heavily censured.
 Despite substantial adversity, Qodiriy’s three-volume novel was early recognized as a masterpiece.
 Set in 19th century Tashkent, Turkestan, readers join reformer Otabek as he encounters tensions and dilemmas analogous to those Qodiriy faced in 20th century Uzbekistan.
-Thanks to Reese and numerous talented collaborators, O’tkan Kunlar is finally accessible in English, and this engaging translation will undoubtedly appeal to both those long acquainted with Qodiriy’s work and readers yet unfamiliar with Uzbek literature and culture.
+Thanks to Reese, O’tkan Kunlar is finally accessible in English, and this engaging translation will undoubtedly appeal to both those long acquainted with Qodiriy’s work and readers yet unfamiliar with Uzbek literature and culture.

 The Devils’ Dance by Hamid Ismailov (tr.
 Donald Rayfield)